 14) Final Payments and Credit Cards

 Final payments are due upon arrival in cash, cashiers checks, travelers checks or by credit card.
 We only accept Visa or Mastercard.
-When paying off the balance of your trip with a credit card, be sure to contact your credit card company and let them know your travel plans and authorize purchases made in Canada.
+When paying off the balance of your trip with a credit card a 5% service charge will be applied, be sure to contact your credit card company and let them know your travel plans and authorize purchases made in Canada.
 This will avoid delays and having to contact them while on your trip to authorize purchases.

 Also, we have sent you a confirmation of your dates and lakes along with your total billing.
 If this is going to be split up between your party, please have it figured out as to how much each person owes before you arrive.
 If you have each person's share already agreed upon, that will help save time the morning of your flight.